ship-nix/docs/src/migrate/ihp-cloud.md

 It's also recommended to **turn off** `optimized` mode in your `default.nix` to save initial build time.

+For a very small project, one of the cheaper server sizes down at 1GB-2GB RAM should work well.
+4GB RAM will probably be sufficient for most IHP Haskell applications.
+Give it a couple of tries and find a server size that suits you.

 ## Provision a new Shipnix server

 Since you already have a repository with an IHP project, you need to use the [Load existing code](/starters/migration/) starter.